Off-Market Bay Area CRE Advisory

 In the upper end of the institutional Bay Area market, the most strategic transactions don't reach Loopnet, CREXi, or even a formal brokered process.
 Sellers — family offices, sovereign-backed sponsors, and large institutional owners — increasingly prefer confidential, principal-to-principal transactions when the asset is sensitive, the buyer pool is small, or market timing demands discretion.

 Off-market transactions require a different operating model than on-market: a buyer rolodex built over decades, the ability to source directly without intermediaries, and the institutional discipline to underwrite and execute under confidentiality.
-The boutique-independent structure is structurally better suited to off-market work than the institutional bullpen — fewer touchpoints, no internal compliance leaks, no internal capital products competing for the deal.
+The boutique-independent structure is structurally better suited to off-market work than the institutional bullpen model — fewer touchpoints, no internal compliance leaks, no internal capital products competing for the deal.

 The off-market opportunities we work on fall into three categories: (1) confidential dispositions where the seller cannot publicly market the asset; (2) proactive assemblage where parcel-by-parcel acquisition reaches a strategic minimum scale; and (3) opportunistic acquisitions sourced through pre-existing relationships before the asset reaches the broader market.

-Career off-market track record
+Career off-market experience

 How off-market mandates work